Opening of pedestrian-only lane on Queensboro Bridge appears to be delayed – again

 The narrow paths for cyclists and pedestrians are separated by painted lines, but increased use of the bridge by cyclists and delivery workers in recent years have made those lines largely symbolic.
 As crashes began to occur with more frequency on the roadway, so too did calls from advocates for the city to add a new lane exclusively for cyclists.

 In April, the city’s Department of Transportation laid out its plan on the bridge.
-They said they would rebuild the bridge’s North Outer Roadway and open it up to those riding on two wheels while preserving the South Outer Roadway for those wanting to traverse the bridge on foot.
+They said they the bridge’s North Outer Roadway would be open up to those riding on two wheels while they rebuilt the South Outer Roadway which will be used for those wanting to traverse the bridge on foot.

 Construction of the cyclist side of the bridge was supposed to be completed by the end of the summer, DOT documents show.